contentful/contentful.js/TYPESCRIPT.md

 ## Response types
 With version `10.0.0` we introduce [chained clients](./README.md#chained-clients) to make better assumptions on response types.
+Entries can be returned in six different response shapes.
+Thanks to the three client chains below, the expected return shape can be identified, making it safer to work with the returned data.

 ### `withAllLocales`
 If the current chain includes `withAllLocales`, `getEntry` and `getEntries` expect an optional second generic parameter for all existing locales in your space.